Mark-Francis Vandelli

 Mark-Francis Vandelli (born 14 October 1989) is an English television personality.
 He is best known for his role on the E4 series Made in Chelsea.

+Early life and education

+Mark-Francis was born on 14 October 1989 in London, England.
+He is the only child of Russian princess and model Diane Boulting-Casserley Vandelli, and Italian businessman, Marzio Vandelli.
+His parents split when he was a baby.
+He is of Italian, English and Russian descent.
+He grew up trilingual, speaking English, Italian and French from an early age.

+Vandelli was raised on the historic Cheyne Walk in Chelsea, London.
+He was educated at Hill House School and St Paul's School, and studied Art History at University College London.

 Career

+Television Career

 In April 2011, Vandelli joined reality television programme Made in Chelsea as one of the original cast members.
 In January 2016, Vandelli joined the third series of The Jump.
 He withdrew from the show on 9 February due to injury.

 In 2017, he starred in a Made in Chelsea spin-off entitled Mark-Francis' Big Night Out.
 In 2023, Vandelli joined series 12 of Celebs Go Dating on E4.

+In 2026, Vandelli joined the cast of the reality television series Ladies of London: The New Reign, which premiered on Bravo on March 5, 2026.

+Design Career

+Vandelli works as an official ambassador and tastemaker for Christie's auction house.
+Vandelli hosts a digital series for the auction house, "Decorative Delights with Mark-Francis Vandelli," where he showcases premium ceramics, silverware, furniture, and historical jewellery.

+Vandelli founded luxury fine jewellery brand Roubier in 2024.
+His pieces focus on classical European designs and rare gemstones.

 Personal life

-Mark-Francis was born on October 14, 1989, in London, United Kingdom.
-He is the only son of Marzio Vandelli, an Italian businessman who formerly owned a tile factory, and Diane Casserley Vandelli, a socialite and former model.

-Vandelli was educated at Hill House School and St Paul's School, and studied Art History at University College London.